By Bazilius Emmanuel – Art in Tanzania internship

 (ii)Lack of accessible good quality water for both urban and rural inhabitants

-(iii) Environment pollution
+(iii) Environmental pollution

 (iv) Deforestation